There are many reasons to visit Galicia.

 Yet, what makes Pazo de Galegos a special place and a real treat is the owners (and their assistant cat), who put all their passion and care in producing excellent wines, running this family business, and in welcoming their guests.
 There’s also the bonus that they speak perfect English.

-Santiago de Compostela is packed with good accommodation and eating options.
-There’s something for any budget and any kind of travelers.
-The following are the hotels and restaurants that I have had the pleasure to try.
+Santiago de Compostela is packed with good accommodation options.
+There’s something for any budget and any kind of traveler.
+I have tried all of the following hotels and I couldn’t recommend them more wholeheartedly:

-Hotel Spa Relais & Chateaux A Quinta da Auga: wonderful hotel set in a renovated 18th century building.
+HOTEL SPA RELAIS & CHATEAUX A QUINTA DA AUGA – A wonderful hotel set in a renovated 18th century building.
 It is located a bit outside the center of Santiago.
 Rooms are cozy and incredibly comfortable, decorated in a style that mixes traditional furniture with modern touches.
-There’s a beautiful garden where guests can enjoy a drink.
-There’s also a spa.
-The staff is very kind and helpful.
+There’s a beautiful garden where guests can enjoy a drink, and a spa.

 This article is written in partnership with Spain Tourism Board and the local tourism board of Galicia, and in cooperation with The Travel Mob as part of the #InGreenSpain campaign.
 All the views and opinions expressed are my own and based on my personal experience.
 The views expressed are honest and factual without any bias.